Somerset-LDP/Discovery/technical-tests/pseudonymisation/pseudonymisation_service_strategy.md

 ## Tactical Solution: Lambda Service

-Discovery Prototype:  For discovery purposes, all functionalities are combined into a single service prototype with simplified functionality to demonstrate core capabilities.
+Discovery Prototype: All functionalities are combined into a single service prototype to demonstrate core capabilities.

 ### Single Lambda with Endpoints